Microsoft/BotBuilder-Location/CSharp/README.md

 context.Call(locationDialog, (dialogContext, result) => {...});
 ````

 FB Messenger by default returns only the lat/long coordinates for any address selected via the location picker GUI dialog.
-You can additionally use the `LocationOptions.ReverseGeocode` option to have Bing reverse geo-code the returned coordinates and automatically fill in the remaining address fields.
+You can additionally use the `LocationOptions.ReverseGeocode` option to have Bing reverse geocode the returned coordinates and automatically fill in the remaining address fields.

 ````C#
 var apiKey = WebConfigurationManager.AppSettings["BingMapsApiKey"];